 Date

 Time

 Location

-Student ID
+Student

-Student First Name
+First name

-Student Last Name
+Family name

 Gender

-Date of Birth
+Date of birth

 Nationality

-Group/Individual
+Group/individual

+Student ID

-Name of the person noting the concern
+Name of the person noting concern

 Role in the school

 Concern (please provide as much detail as possible)

-NB: If reporting a disclosure / allegation made by a student, please use this space to describe verbatim (or as close as you can remember) the conversation.
+NB: If reporting a disclosure / allegation made by a student, please use this space to describe verbatim (or as close as you can re- member) the conversation.
 Use the other side of this form if you need more space.

-Signed

-Response to concern This section is to be filled in by the Safeguarding Officer.
+Signed Response to concern.
+This section to be filled in by the Safeguarding Officer.
 Do parents / group leader / agent / homestay / other need to be informed?
-Yes/No

-Response

-By Whom (Full Name)

-When (Date & Time)
+Yes/No Response By whom (full name) When (date & time)